tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/storageservices/get-account-information.md

 # Get Account Information

 The `Get Account Information` operation returns the SKU name and account kind for the specified account.
-It's available on version `2018-03-28` and later versions of the service.
+It's available on version 2018-03-28 and later versions of the service.

 ## Request

 You can construct the `Get Account Information` request by using a valid request that's authorized through shared key or shared access signature (SAS) authorization.

-If you add a `restype` value of `account` and `comp` value of `properties`, the request will use the `Get Account Information` operation.
-The following table shows examples.
+If you add a `restype` value of `account` and a `comp` value of `properties`, the request will use the `Get Account Information` operation.
+The following table shows examples:

 |Method|Request URI|HTTP version|
 |------------|-----------------|------------------|